Wisconsin Death Trip (film): Critical response

 Jonathan Romney of The Guardian praised the film as "always lyrical, sometimes blackly farcical, and sometimes terrifying, as it reveals the romanticized American frontier's true desperation".
 Dennis Harvey of Variety similarly praised it as a "mordantly humorous, original work [that] makes a striking first impression", though he conceded that its structure becomes "repetitious after a while".
 Edward Guthmann of the San Francisco Chronicle provided an opposing point of view regarding the film's structure, noting that it moves "both symbolically and literally through the four seasons, [as] Ian Holm's narration grows more alarmed, more troubled".
 Guthmann also lauded the film's soundtrack as "hypnotizing", noting the use of classical music by Johannes Brahms, Johann Sebastian Bach, Claude Debussy and Sergei Rachmaninoff, as well as the contributions from contemporary artists Mark O'Connor, John Cale and Arvo Part.

 Stephen Holden of The New York Times summarized the film as "a creepily enthralling document that illustrates the susceptibility to breakdown of what we think of as sanity and civilization," but was critical of the colorized contemporary sequences, feeling they were tonally inconsistent with the rest of the film.
 Walter Addiego of the San Francisco Examiner made a similar criticism, noting that the film "strays when it offers color footage of the town today, with the too-easy implication that some things never change".
 The Chicago Tribunes Michael Wilmington echoed a similar sentiment, describing the contemporary footage as "slightly sarcastic" in contrast to the "black and white evocations of a distant past that nag like recurring, dread-filled dreams".

 Though critical of Ian Holm's narration, which he characterized as consisting of some "cheap ironic shots" at modern American culture, New York Post critic Jonathan Foreman praised the film's use of historical photographs, adding that the reenactment footage has "none of the cheesiness of reality-TV programs like Unsolved Mysteries and America's Most Wanted.
-Indeed, they’re shot in such a way as to make acts of violence truly shocking".
+Indeed, they're shot in such a way as to make acts of violence truly shocking".
 The A.V.
 Clubs Nathan Rabin wrote that the film plays like "both a cheap holiday in historical misery and an unclassifiable, uncategorizable exercise in morbid beauty, [and] vividly captures the homespun horror of small-town 19th-century madness", but ultimately felt that the film was exploitative in nature.

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 6 critics, indicating "mixed or average" reviews.